This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - In a large skillet add spicy Italian sausage and set over medium-high heat.

 - Cook for a few minutes to help break up the sausage and add in the mushrooms, onions, and Italian seasoning.
-Cook until the mushrooms are soft and the sausage is no longer pink.
+Cook until the mushrooms are soft and the sausage is no longer pink, about 10 minutes.
 If the pan gets too dry add a little olive oil.

 - Add in the garlic and cook for about 1 minute.

-- Pour in the red wine and cook until the wine has cooked down.
+- Deglaze the pan with red wine and cook until the wine has cooked down, about 5 minutes.

-- Add in the spinach and stir to combine until the spinach is wilted.
+- Add in the spinach and stir to combine until the spinach is wilted, about 2 minutes.
 Remove the pan from the heat.

-- When the meat mixture is slightly cooled stir in the ricotta cheese, ground nutmeg, and minced basil.
+- When the meat mixture is slightly cooled stir in the ricotta cheese, minced basil, and ground nutmeg.

 - Add 1/2 cup tomato sauce to the bottom of your lasagna pan and cover with 1 layer of your no-boil lasagna noodles.